Balboa High School (California): United Playaz

 United Playaz is an anti-violence and gang prevention program that seeks to stop the seeds of school violence through collaborative meetings and activities.
 The program was started in 1994 by former Balboa student turned gang prevention counselor, Rudy Corpuz, in response to racially motivated gang violence between Balboa students.
 The group is best known for fostering meetings and discussions between the school administration, community, and various adversarial student factions.
 These efforts were credited with turning the security situation at Balboa around by 1997.
 The "Playaz" have hosted sports programs, talent shows, and field trips to dissuade at-risk youth from gangs.
 They provide ways for students to openly discuss and express opinions on issues and tensions which unchecked lead to violence.
 United Playaz was the subject of an episode on television news magazine California Connected in June 2003.

 The United Playaz collaborates with the ROOTS program, a program for students whose parents or family members are incarcerated.
 ROOTS focuses on interdependence with their peers including the "Playaz."

+DedSec San Francisco

+DedSec San Francisco, commonly abbreviated as "SFDED" has been reportedly active at Balboa High School since early 2023.
+Assignment details from the 2024 Fall season show at least 3 active members using the SFUSD school site code "439" to identify the location (Balboa High School).

+This organization also regularly operates drones near Balboa High School for research purposes during lunch and dismissal hours, according to several eyewitness accounts from students and school administrators.